-The Commonwealth Department of Social Services provides funding to non-government organisations and local government bodies to deliver settlement services to humanitarian entrants, family migrants with low levels of English proficiency and dependants of skilled migrants with low English proficiency living in rural and regional areas.
+The Commonwealth Department of Home Affairs provides funding to non-government organisations and local government bodies to deliver settlement services to humanitarian entrants, family migrants with low levels of English proficiency and dependants of skilled migrants with low English proficiency living in rural and regional areas.

-organisations providing settlement support in WA visit the Department of Social Services website
+organisation providing settlement support in WA visit the Department of Home Affairs website